jlevy/kash/src/kash/docs/markdown/topics/a4_getting_started.md

 - `chat` chat with any configured LLM, and save the chat as a chat document.

-- `web_search_topic` searches the web using Exa.

-- `crawl_webpage` fetches a webpage and scrapes the content as text, using Firecrawl.
+- `markdownify` fetches a webpage and converts it to markdown.

 - `download_media` downloads video or audio media from any of several services like YouTube or Apple Podcasts, using yt-dlp.